Mikkel Grundtvig

-Mikkel Grundtvig (born 30 June 2002) is a Danish racing driver, currently competing in the GB3 Championship for Fortec Motorsport.
+Mikkel Küno Møllegaard Laugesen Grundtvig (born 30 June 2002) is a Danish racing driver.
+He notably competed in the GB3 Championship in 2021 and 2022.

 Career

 Karting

 Grundtvig started racing in karting competitions in 2015, when he drove in the Danish Rotax Max Challenge.
 He remained in karts until 2016.

 Lower formulae

 In 2017 Grundtvig made his single-seater debut in the Aquila Synergy Cup with Young Factory Racing.
 The Dane scored his first podium in the second race at Karlskoga, and achieved two victories at the final two races of the season.
 Grundtvig finished the campaign in third place, 67 points behind the champion Kevin Suenson.

 For 2018, Grundtvig progressed to the F4 Danish Championship, driving for Apex Racing.
 However, despite five podium finishes of the course of the season, he only managed to end up seventh in the standings.
 Grundtvig remained with Apex for parts of the 2019 season, whilst also competing in the French F4 Championship.
 The Dane would fare significantly better in the former than the previous year, winning three races and scoring a further five podiums, whilst in the French series he would come out victorious at the reversed-grid race at Lédenon and finished the year 13th in the championship.